-Hand Lens - Folding Pocket Magnifier
+Geology Hand Lens - Folding Pocket Magnifier (10x)

 Many field geologists use a hand lens so frequently that they wear it on a lanyard or cord around their neck.
-Some tuck the lens into their button-down shirt pocket when not in use.
-The rock hammer, hand lens, topographic map, field notebook and Brunton compas are the most basic tools of a field geologist.
+Some tuck the lens into their button-down shirt pocket when it is not in use.
+A hand lens is one of the most basic tools of a field geologist.

 Get one for the field and one for your desk!

 |The Gfeller leather lanyard has a multitude of uses.
 It is the perfect way to carry a hand lens around your neck.|

 Soft Leather Lanyards

-	The Gfeller lanyard is a favorite way to carry your hand lens, keys, or other frequently used small tools.
+The Gfeller lanyard is a favorite way to carry a hand lens, keys, or other frequently used small tools.
 Attach your handlens and wear it around your neck.
-The 3/8" wide neck strap is made of very soft leather that will be almost unnoticable on your neck.
+The 3/8" wide neck strap is made of very soft leather that will be almost unnoticeable on your neck.
 The 42" length strap has an adjusting slide that allows you to customize the working length and fit.
+(Hand lens available above!)

-	Some people use the lanyards to carry keys, a knife or other small frequently-used tools.
+Some people use the lanyards to carry keys, a knife or other small frequently used tools.
 Attach the lanyard to your belt loop and carry your keys or knife in your pocket.
 Just grab the lanyard and gently pull the keys from your pocket.

 You can also attach the lanyard to your field case or backpack.
 This greatly reduces the risk of leaving your keys, knife, or hand lens behind.
 The soft, supple leather easily tucks into one of the pockets of your pack.